-I study asteroids and meteorites as a graduate research assistant on NASA's OSIRIS-REx asteroid sample return mission.
+I study asteroids, comets, and meteorites as a graduate research associate at the Lunar and Planetary Laboratory, University of Arizona.
 For two years I worked at Arecibo Observatory microwaving near-Earth asteroids with the 2.38 GHz planetary megawatt radar (73.4 dB of gain).

 Education & Past Positions

 Master of Science, Massachusetts Institute of Technology, Earth & Planetary Sciences

 Former member of the Planetary Radar Group, Arecibo Observatory, finding asteroids before they find us.

 Asteroid (near-Earth, main belt, Trojan) surface properties; shapes, sizes,